mnjstwins/strong-gateway-demo/notes-app-gateway/sample-configs/pm-demo/README.md

  3002            3001  3101    :   2001 2101   <---- Port Number
 ```

-As you can see, the project consists of the three usual components, but serving
+The project consists of the three usual components, but serving on different
-on different ports.
-When you start a process using PM, a service ID is assigned
+ports.
+When you start a process (in our case, a server) using PM, a service ID
-to the process starting at 1.
-PM then starts the process on port 3000 + the
+is assigned to the process starting at 1.
+PM then starts the process on port
-service ID number.
+3000 + the service ID number.

 #### Set up the gateway server

-In our case, we want to start the gateway as the first service under PM.
-This
+We want to start the gateway as the first service under PM.
+This means the
-means the gateway will have service id number 1 and be hosted on port 3001.
+gateway will have service id number 1 and be hosted on port 3001.
+However, PM
-However, PM does not reconfigure any HTTPS ports, so we will need to change the
+does not reconfigure any HTTPS ports out-of-box, so we will need to manually
-gateway's default HTTPS port from 3005 to 3101 (for consistency purposes).
-Once
+change the gateway's default HTTPS port from 3005 to 3101 and reconfigure the
+HTTPS redirection in `middleware.json` to port 3101.
+Once the ports are
-the ports are configured, start the service:
+configured, start the service:

 ```
 cd gateway-server
 slc start
-slc ctl status # confirme service id 1
+slc ctl status # confirm service id 1
 ```

 #### Set up the API server